cpoff-rv/css-grid-intro/README.md

 Last but not least, we can define gutters with `grid-row-gap` and `grid-column-gap`... or with the shorthand `grid-gap`.

-Now let's PIVOT.
+Let's PIVOT.

-> _[some of these topics will overlap with each other, but that's okay, the goal is to be an introducton and get people excited about Grid]_

-## Precise item placement
+## Precise Item Placement
 Grid allows us to get super specific about where items live in our grid container.
 We can do this with line numbers, named lines, and grid areas.
+Suddenly projects like this [masonry effect](https://codepen.io/solomonkane/pen/VEyWQO) can be done with relative ease.

-### Example #2: Numbers, Names, and Areas
+### Example #2: Numbers, Names, Areas
 🔗 Codepen: [Precise Item Placement](https://codepen.io/solomonkane/pen/7a803d257a3a65e479bf824a70a1095c)

 Using `grid-column-start` and `grid-column-end`, we can tell grid items which column to occupy.
 If we want to specify the row, we can use `grid-row-start` and `grid-row-end`.

-> These properties can be shortened to `grid-column` and `grid-row`, respectively.
+> ⚠️ These properties can be shortened to `grid-column` and `grid-row`, respectively.
 Just provide the starting and ending values, seperated by a slash: `grid-column: 1 / 2`.

-Let's switch things up for `grid__item--rogue`. [move it where? be more specific]
+Let's use this feature to move `grid__item--rogue` around our grid.

 ### Using line numbers